 Bottom line: regardless of the Board’s inaction, as a factual matter, Harvey Ginsberg is not the vice-president of this organization.
 He can claim the post until kingdom come, but as stated above, we here at the News Site who deal in facts will not recognize a false claim parading as legitimacy.
 Neither should you.

-L. Signage and approval of green chicken coop poles:
+L. Signage and approval of galvanized dog park poles:

 Someone on the Board needs to put this back on the Agenda and/or call an emergency session (before Marion signs the contract she voted for) and redo this vote.
-For a complete description, see our January 6, 2021 synopsis and commentary under the heading, “Pole Dancing.”
+For a complete description, see our January 6, 2021 synopsis and commentary under the heading, “Pole Dancing” when the Board voted to have green U-channel poles that are used in chicken coops and our January 20, 2021 synopsis and commentary entitled "Saving Private Iguana from Bonnie and Clyde" under Old Business Item #2.

 M. Should We Really Be Barbarically and Cruelly Killing Iguanas?